overnode-org/overnode/seeds/vagrant/README.md

 UN  10.32.4.3  95.09 KiB  32           66.2%             08593a3a-18a9-4854-9cde-11dd1a4cbc59  rack1
 ```

-Note that cassandra recognized the same IP addresses as assigned by the clusterlite:
+Note that cassandra recognized the same IP addresses as assigned by the cade:
 ```
-vagrant@m1:~$ sudo clusterlite lookup cassandra 10.32.4.3
+vagrant@m1:~$ sudo cade lookup cassandra
+10.32.4.3
 10.32.4.2
 10.32.4.1
 ```

 ### Next steps
-Modify the [clusterlite.yaml](./clusterlite.yaml) file to launch your services.
+Modify the [cade.yaml](./cade.yaml) file to launch your services.
 You may browse for and try [other sample configurations](../../examples) to get started.